-Data was collected from January 1, 2022 - December 31, 2022.
-During this time period there were a total of forty-four (44) allegations of sexual abuse.
-For all the finalized investigations, only four (4) were substantiated.
+Data was collected from January 1, 2023 - December 31, 2023.
+During this time period there were a total of twenty-five (25) allegations.
+For all the finalized investigations, only three (3) were substantiated.

 Definitions Related to Sexual Victimization:

 Nonconsensual Sexual Act: Sexual contact of any person without their consent, or of a person who in unable to consent or refuse: and contact between the penis and the vulva or the penis and the anus including penetration, however slight; or contact between the mouth and the penis, vulva, or anus; or penetration of the anal or genital opening of another person, however slight, by a hand, finger, object, or other instrument.